The application form for Edition 10 is now open! Applications will be accepted from 07/01 onwards.

 * The authorities that provide certified true copies vary from country to country.
 It is important that you inform yourself on who does it and where is this procedure taken care of in your country.
 The stamps given by the relevant authorities also differ.
 Please inform yourself where to access certified true copy stamps, such as a notary public or local embassies.
 A Google search for 'certified true copy + your country' may be able help you find some answers.

 As we are not able to return your documents, we advise you to send certified true copies instead of originals.

 Please send your full application to:

 Ammerländer Heerstr.
 114-118

-During the selection process our team can only reply emails from applicants related to information or issues which ARE NOT addressed in our website nor in our “frequently asked questions” section.
+During the selection process our team can only reply to emails from applicants related to information or issues which ARE NOT addressed in our website especially our frequently asked questions page.
 PLEASE READ CAREFULLY and thoroughly all the information and requirements and apply with enough time.
 Consultations by phone will be available only when previously agreed on by email.

 Submission deadlines are as follow: